aboueim/Election_Analysis/README.md

 The results of the project also provides:

-- The total number of votes cast.
+- The total number of votes cast in the precint.
 - A complete list of candidates who received votes.
 - The total number of votes each candidate received.
 - The percentage of votes each candidate won.